Chrish066

 Fixer Back -

 The Fixer tin was kinda a pain because the game texture has Fixer as a blue lid, but silver bottom.
 This is kinda a problem because I'm using the laser to scorch the paint.
 But if there is NO paint......
 You might remember such problems from Realistic Fallout Cap Stash Build where the back of the Cap Stash has black text on a silver tin.
-I tried an interesting technique to get it done and had some pretty surprising results.
+I decided to try out an interesting technique to get it done and had some pretty surprising results.
 The tin I got comes black.
 I reversed the image in LightBurn and burned off the black EXCEPT for the text.
 It didn't work perfectly, but good enough that I think with some tweaking, I should be able to do it for Fixer AND the Cap Stash.
 (I would just spray paint black before I laser)

 PXL_20230325_020011349.jpg